skbt/personal-resume/content/post/overfitting-and-underfitting-using-higher-order-linear-regression/index.md

 ###### b.
 Using root mean square error, find weights of polynomial regression for order is 0, 1, 3, 9

 **Gradient Descent** is an optimization algorithm which is commonly-used to train machine learning models and neural networks.
 It works by finding a local minimum of a differentiable function.
 It takes repeated steps in the opposite direction of the gradient (or approximate gradient) of the function at the current point. **Learning rate** is the size of the steps that are taken to reach the minimum.
+The method of gradient descent updates the value of the weights based on the derivative of the loss function with respect to the weight.

 Root Mean Square Error (**RMSE**) is a metric that tells us the average distance between the predicted values from the model and the actual values in the dataset.